-As devastation continues to wreak havoc on the lives of thousands in Houston and now, Florida, an outpouring of love and donations have followed in full force.
+As devastation continues to wreak havoc on the lives of thousands along the East Coast, an outpouring of love and donations have followed in full force.
 The problem?
 Not all of these donations will reach families in need.
 Not only that, sometimes even the most well-intentioned donation can cause more strain than necessary on volunteers and aid workers.
-Many helpers work tirelessly to clean up the wreckage and comfort those in need only to be met with an exorbitant amount of things they... don’t need.
+Many helpers work tirelessly to clean up the wreckage and comfort those in need only to be met with an exorbitant amount of things they don’t... need.

-We know our intentions are pure when our hearts are heavy viewing image after image of Hurricane Harvey and Hurricane Irma victims in dire circumstances.
-After the storm’s onset, it became apparent that the flooding would have a detrimental impact on the people of Texas for many years to come.
+We know our intentions are pure when our hearts are heavy, viewing image after image of Hurricane Florence victims in dire circumstances.
+After the storm’s onset, it became apparent that the flooding would have a detrimental impact on the people of the Carolinas for many years to come.
 This interconnectedness we feel needs to be met with an even more actionable discernment.
 We must make a point to donate and provide services that will without a doubt be for the greater good.

 Spread the word and make sure your energy is going to the right organizations.
-Here are some trusted ways you can help the victims of Hurricane Harvey.
+Here are some trusted ways you can help the victims of Hurricane Florence.

 01 of 04